 - Candidates must arrive at least 10 minutes prior to the scheduled start of the exam.
-Late arrivals cannot be accommodated. - Candidates must have two forms of identification (the name on the identification provided must match the name with which the candidate registered on the National Board website): - 1.
-A valid form of government-issued identification bearing the candidate's SIGNATURE and PHOTOGRAPH.
-Accepted forms of photo ID include: driver's license, state ID, passport, military ID card; no other forms of photo identification will be accepted. - 2.
-An additional form of identification bearing the candidate's signature and a preprinted legal name. - No food or beverage is permitted in the examination area.
+Late arrivals cannot be accommodated. - Candidates must have one form of identification (the name on the identification provided must match the name with which the candidate registered on the National Board website): - A valid form of government-issued identification bearing the candidate's SIGNATURE and PHOTOGRAPH.
+Accepted forms of photo ID include: driver's license, state ID, passport, military ID card; no other forms of photo identification will be accepted. - No food or beverage is permitted in the examination area.
 Tobacco products and chewing gum may not be used by candidates or proctors during exams. - Personal Items: Please be advised that cell phones, pagers, cameras, programmable electronic devices and recording devices of any kind are NOT allowed.
 No desk accessories (e.g., family photos, "good luck" articles) or personal items (such as handbags) are permitted in the exam area.
-No weapons or instruments that may reasonably be used as weapons may be brought into the examination area. - Authorized Materials: One non-electronic dictionary is allowed in the testing room for the oral exam only.
-Blank white paper for note taking is allowed but all paper must be given to the proctor at the end of the exam for shredding.
-Please bring at least two pens or pencils with you for note taking. - You are not allowed to take breaks, stand up or move around during the exam.
+No weapons or instruments that may reasonably be used as weapons may be brought into the examination area. - Authorized Materials for the Oral Exam: One non-electronic (paper) bi-lingual dictionary is allowed in the testing room.
+Blank white paper for note taking is

+- allowed but all paper must be given to the proctor at the end of the exam for shredding.
+Please bring at least two pens or pencils with you for note taking. - Authorized Materials for the Written Exam: None - You are not allowed to take breaks, stand up or move around during the exam.
 You will not be allowed to leave the testing area until you finish and submit the exam. - If you experience any problems during the testing, you must document these problems with the testing center personnel BEFORE you leave the testing site and contact the National Board via email notifying us of the issue within 24 hours.